simphotonics/benchmark_runner/README.md

 * The summary shows the total number of completed benchmarks, the number of benchmarks with errors and the number of groups with errors (that do not occur within the scope of a benchmark function).
-* To show a stack trace for each error, run the benchmar_runner using the option ``-v`` or `--verbose`.
+* To show a stack trace for each error, run the benchmark_runner using the option ``-v`` or `--verbose`.
-* The total benchmark run time may be shorter than the sum of the micro-benchmark run times since by default async benchmarks are run in a separate isolate.
+* The total benchmark run time may be shorter than the sum of the micro-benchmark run times since each executable benchmark file is run in a separate process.

 ## Tips and Tricks